laravel/docs/billing.md

         );
     }

-On the payment confirmation page, the customer will be prompted to enter their credit card info again and perform any additional actions required by Stripe, such as "3D Secure" confirmation.
+On the payment confirmation page, the customer will be prompted to enter their credit card information again and perform any additional actions required by Stripe, such as "3D Secure" confirmation.
 After confirming their payment, the user will be redirected to the URL provided by the `redirect` parameter specified above.
 Upon redirection, `message` (string) and `success` (integer) query string variables will be added to the URL.

 Alternatively, you could allow Stripe to handle the payment confirmation for you.
 In this case, instead of redirecting to the payment confirmation page, you may [setup Stripe's automatic billing emails](https://dashboard.stripe.com/account/billing/automatic) in your Stripe dashboard.
 However, if an `IncompletePayment` exception is caught, you should still inform the user they will receive an email with further payment confirmation instructions.

-Payment exceptions may be thrown for the following methods: `charge`, `invoiceFor`, and `invoice` on the `Billable` user.
-When handling subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Subscription` model may throw exceptions.
+Payment exceptions may be thrown for the following methods: `charge`, `invoiceFor`, and `invoice` on models using the `Billable` trait.
+When interacting with subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Subscription` model may throw incomplete payment exceptions.

+Determining if an existing subscription has an incomplete payment may be accomplished using the `hasIncompletePayment` method on the billable model or a subscription instance:

+    if ($user->hasIncompletePayment('default')) {
+        //
+    }

+    if ($user->subscription('default')->hasIncompletePayment()) {
+        //
+    }

 There are currently two types of payment exceptions which extend `IncompletePayment`.
 You can catch these separately if needed so that you can customize the user experience:

 <div class="content-list" markdown="1">
-- `PaymentActionRequired`: this indicates that Stripe requires extra verification in order to confirm and process a payment.
+- `Laravel\Cashier\Exceptions\PaymentActionRequired`: this exception indicates that Stripe requires extra verification in order to confirm and process a payment.
-- `PaymentFailure`: this indicates that a payment failed for various other reasons, such as being out of available funds.
+- `Laravel\Cashier\Exceptions\PaymentFailure`: this exception indicates that a payment failed for various other reasons, such as being out of available funds.
 </div>

 <a name="strong-customer-authentication"></a>
 ## Strong Customer Authentication

-If your business is based in Europe you will need to abide by the Strong Customer Authentication (SCA) regulations.
+If your business is based in Europe you will need to abide by the EU's Strong Customer Authentication (SCA) regulations.
 These regulations were imposed in September 2019 by the European Union to prevent payment fraud.
 Luckily, Stripe and Cashier are prepared for building SCA compliant applications.

 > {note} Before getting started, review [Stripe's guide on PSD2 and SCA](https://stripe.com/guides/strong-customer-authentication) as well as their [documentation on the new SCA APIs](https://stripe.com/docs/strong-customer-authentication).

 <a name="payments-requiring-additional-confirmation"></a>
 ### Payments Requiring Additional Confirmation

 SCA regulations often require extra verification in order to confirm and process a payment.
-When this happens, Cashier will throw a `PaymentActionRequired` exception that informs you that this extra verification is needed.
-More info on how to handle these exceptions be found [here](#handling-failed-payments).
+When this happens, Cashier will throw a `Laravel\Cashier\Exceptions\PaymentActionRequired` exception that informs you that extra verification is needed.
+More information on how to handle these exceptions be found can be found in the documentation on [handling failed payments](#handling-failed-payments).

 <a name="incomplete-and-past-due-state"></a>
 #### Incomplete and Past Due State

 When a payment needs additional confirmation, the subscription will remain in an `incomplete` or `past_due` state as indicated by its `stripe_status` database column.
-Cashier will automatically activate the customer's subscription via a webhook as soon as payment confirmation is complete.
+Cashier will automatically activate the customer's subscription as soon as payment confirmation is complete and your application is notified by Stripe via webhook of its completion.

-For more information on `incomplete` and `past_due` states, please refer to [our additional documentation](#incomplete-and-past-due-status).
+For more information on `incomplete` and `past_due` states, please refer to [our additional documentation on these states](#incomplete-and-past-due-status).

 <a name="off-session-payment-notifications"></a>
 ### Off-Session Payment Notifications

-Since SCA regulations require customers to occasionally verify their payment details even while their subscription is active, Cashier can send a payment notification to the customer when off-session payment confirmation is required.
+Since SCA regulations require customers to occasionally verify their payment details even while their subscription is active, Cashier can send a notification to the customer when off-session payment confirmation is required.
 For example, this may occur when a subscription is renewing.
 Cashier's payment notification can be enabled by setting the `CASHIER_PAYMENT_NOTIFICATION` environment variable to a notification class.
 By default, this notification is disabled.
 Of course, Cashier includes a notification class you may use for this purpose, but you are free to provide your own notification class if desired:

     CASHIER_PAYMENT_NOTIFICATION=Laravel\Cashier\Notifications\ConfirmPayment